-The conventional treatment for ADHD is stimulant medications such as Ritalin, Concerta, or Adderall, along with dietary changes.
+The conventional treatment for ADHD is stimulant medications such as Ritalin, Concerta, or Adderall.

-CBD has the useful ability to regulate nervous system overactivation.
-Specifically, it supports a more efficient balance between the stimulating side of the nervous system (the sympathetic nervous system) and the relaxing side of the nervous system (parasympathetic nervous system).
+More specifically, it supports the balance between the stimulating side of the nervous system (the sympathetic nervous system) and the relaxing side of the nervous system (parasympathetic nervous system).